USMLE Prep for Caribbean Medical Students: The Complete Guide (2026)

 These numbers require context.
 "Match rate" definitions vary; some count graduates who eventually match (in any year), some count only first-time applicants in any given cycle.
 The most important number for your planning purposes is the first-time match rate in your graduation year, which some schools do not publish prominently.

-The honest picture: Caribbean graduates who pass USMLE Step 1, build strong Step 2 CK scores (240+), accumulate strong letters of recommendation from US attendings during clinical rotations, and apply broadly to primary care programs have a realistic path to matching.
-Caribbean graduates who narrowly pass Step 1, delay Step 2 CK, and apply to competitive specialties face very long odds.
+The pattern is clear: Caribbean graduates who pass Step 1 on the first attempt, build strong Step 2 CK scores (240+), accumulate compelling letters from US attendings during clinical rotations, and apply broadly to primary care programs have a realistic path to matching.
+Graduates who narrowly pass Step 1, delay Step 2 CK, and apply to competitive specialties face very long odds regardless of which school they attended.

 Visa Considerations for Caribbean Graduates